stephenkostas/liferay-docs/discover/portal/articles/02-building-a-site/02-creating-a-site/01-creating-pages-layouts.markdown

 Up to this point everything on the Welcome page stretches the width of the entire page.
 You can control this with *page layouts*.
-For example, the Welcome page has the simplest possible layout: one column.
-Any items in that column take up its full width.
+For example, the Welcome page is simplest possible page: a widget page, with one column, and one widget.
+The single widget takes up the full width of the column.
 You can place anything above or below but not to the side of any existing item on the page. @product@ contains other layouts that arrange items into different numbers of columns and rows.
 This gives you a great deal of control over how applications and content appear in your site.

-You'll next use layouts to create the Activities and About Us pages for the Lunar Resort.
+Next you'll use layouts to create the Activities and About Us pages for the Lunar Resort.

 ![Figure x: The final Activities page.](../../../images/001-final-activities.png)